NoxiousChain/MinecraftServerAutoInstall/README.md

    python MinecraftServerAutoInstall.py

 7. **In the Script**
    Once the server says "Done (xx.xxs)!", type stop (case sensitive, see below):

    ![Image 1](./images/Screenshot%202025-01-15%20204229.png)

 8. **In the Script PT.2**
    Once the server says "Done (xx.xxs)!", type stop (case sensitive, see below):

    ![Image 2](./images/Screenshot%202025-01-15%20204303.png)

 9. **In the Script PT.3**
-   Once the server says "Done (xx.xxs)!", type stop (case sensitive, see below):
+   Once it says setup complete, the server files are offically setup with a run.bat file avaliable in the folder to start your server:

    ![Image 3](./images/Screenshot%202025-01-15%20204321.png)